Diderot's Dressing Gown and Finding My 'Enough'

 A Different Way to Live

-At some point, I took a step back and saw the absurdity of it all.
+I didn’t always feel this way.
+I have chased success and have felt the need to prove myself just as badly as anyone else.
+That’s the narrative we learn from the world around us.
+But at some point, I took a step back and saw the absurdity of it all.
 Yanis Varoufakis said it best:

 “All systems of domination work by enveloping us in their narrative and superstitions in such a way that we cannot see beyond them.
 Taking a step or two back, finding a way to inspect them from the outside, allows us a glimpse of how imperfect, how ludicrous, they are.
 Securing this glimpse keeps you in touch with reality.”